Yosuán Crespo: Beginning of labor life

 Before finishing university Crespo participated in the development team of the Medical Genetics Computer System, a computer application that allows managing all the information associated with a medical genetics consultation and the studies this branch carries out.
 After graduating he ended up being the leader of that software development project.

 He also participated in the computer processing of data collected in the clinical-genetic, psycho-pedagogical and social study of people with disability in the Republic of Ecuador.

-Together with his work in software development, Yosuán was an English professor at the University of Computer Sciences.
+Together with his work in software development, Yosuan was an English professor at the University of Computer Sciences.

 Businesses

 Crespo cofounded EspacioCuba in 2012, a real estate office and real estate portal, after the Cuban government authorized the buying and selling of properties in Cuba in November 2011 which opened an emergent real estate market.
 At the beginning he had to use computer programmer and photographer licenses to take pictures of the properties for sale and listing them in the real estate portal because real estate agents weren't authorized in the island at that moment.

 Afterwards, in September 2013, the licenses to exercise as real estate agents were authorized and from that moment on this business became one of the first real estate agencies in Cuba.

-In addition to be involved in the Cuban real estate market he has offered advising to other businessmen interested in investing in Cuba.
+He is the owner of a software testing company that, in addition to the experience accumulated by QA experts, also uses AI tools.